RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 > Please take a look at [this matrix][18] before attempting to download other versions.

+### Prerequisite: Get projects from Temenos

+Grab the following projects from *Temenos* or from another team member:

+- The sources for the *BPM* project, i.e. *BPM.zip*.
+- The sources and dependencies for the *Origination* project, i.e. *Origination_PAM_v202104.01.zip*.

 ---
 If you're an [AWS CLI][2] user, you can use [scripts/aws_create_environment.sh](scripts/aws_create_environment.sh) and skip ahead to the